- Spectrum Lab circuit components - Introduction

 Set to 0.01 seconds by default, to reduce sidebands caused by the blanker's amplitude modulation.
 If the noise pulses are very short (typically shorter than 10 milliseconds), reduce this value.
 Remember, you can connect (almost) all parameters to the value slider in the circuit window.

-Trigger level ( ratio of peak to average in decibels)
+Trigger level ( relative to a an average, in decibels)

 Defines the level at which a blanking pulse shall be started.
 The average value is taken from the input signal, full-wave rectified, and low-pass filtered.
 Thus values below 3 dB are useless - at least for a few very special cases.
 Don't make this value too low, to prevent false triggers.
-20 dB seem to be a good value for listening on longwave.
+20 dB (above average) seem to be a good value for listening on longwave.
 With this value, the effect of "QRN" (static crashes) on a waterfall display can be reduced also.
-It takes some experimentation to find the best value for a given purpose - remember the value slider..
+It takes some experimentation to find the best value for a given purpose - remember the value slider.. and the possibility to plot the noiseblanker's currently measured average level as explained further below.

 Pre-trigger blanking time (t1), post-trigger blanking time (t2) :